alexk99/the_router/bras/bras_howto_eng.md

 	therouter_ingress_cir
 	therouter_engress_cir

-MySql stored procedure GetIpoeUserService will calculate the subscriber's IP address based on subscriber's VLAN id and the port number via it is connected to TheRouter.
-The information provided in a radius reply will be used by TheRouter to configure subscribers ip addresses and routes.

-The detailed description of ip configuration of subsriber's connected via a dedicated vlan is provided in the chapter
-<a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management_eng.md#vlan-per-subscriber">Vlan per subscriber</a>

-The description of ip configuration of L2/L3 subscribers is provided below in the section 6.2.
+The description of L2/L3 subscribers ip configuration process is provided below in the section 6.2.

 ### 5.2.2.
 FreeRadius dictionary